 In April of 2015, the Disposal of Coal Combustion Residuals from Electric Utilities Rule went into effect.
-The Rule regulates the safe disposal of coal combustion residuals (CCRs) generated from coal-fired power plants.
-The Rule was established in response to recent incidences in which coal ash or coal ash leachate contaminated fresh water supplies, including the catastrophic failure of an ash impoundment that resulted in a large-scale release of coal ash and flooding of more than 300 acres of land.
+The Rule regulates the safe disposal of coal combustion residuals (CCRs) generated from coal-fired power plants, and was established in response to incidences in which coal ash contaminated fresh water supplies, including the 2008 catastrophic failure of an ash impoundment that resulted in a large-scale release of coal ash and contaminated water.

 AECOM offers engineering services for all facets of the CCR rule.
 From groundwater monitoring to pond closures and new landfill design, we have the experienced professionals capable of delivering successful projects.
-Furthermore, combining our engineering resources with the Design-Build or construction capabilities of Process Technologies, we can deliver these projects on a turnkey basis.
+Given our design-build capabilities, we can deliver these projects on a turnkey basis.